Intermittent fasting (or IF) is a way of eating in which you cycle between periods of eating and being in a fasted

-You’ve probably heard of intermittent fasting and the numerous benefits it has for weight loss and health.
+You’ve probably already heard of intermittent fasting and the numerous benefits it has.

-We’ve put together a 16/8 fasting schedule meal plan combined with the ketogenic diet to get started with intermittent fasting.
+We’ve put together a 16/8 fasting schedule meal plan combined with the ketogenic diet to help you get started with intermittent fasting.

-Learn how to lose weight without counting calories with fewer limitations than a conventional diet!
+Learn how to lose weight without counting calories and with fewer limitations than a conventional diet!

 One of my favorite cereals as a kid was Frosties.